Missing person: Ethnicity and socioeconomic status

 An alleged racial disparity between the American news media response when a white individual goes missing and when a black individual goes missing has been proposed by some.
 According to Seong-Jae Min & John C. Feaster, throughout history the news media has provided white individuals, particularly affluent women, more comprehensive news coverage than people of color.
 The authors have noted that while a correlation has been established, they have no clear causation.
 They suggest that the socioeconomic status or attractiveness of a child may also influence their chances of appearing in the news media.

 American journalist Howard Kurtz, best known for his analysis of the media, supported the conclusion that a person's race and socioeconomic status impacted media coverage.
 He gave the kidnappings of Elizabeth Smart and Alexis Patterson as an example—when Smart, a young affluent Caucasian girl from Utah, went missing, the media coverage was worldwide.
 After several months of searching, she was found alive.
 In comparison, when Patterson, a young black girl from Wisconsin, went missing, she received only local news coverage and is still missing to this day.

 Within the U.S., there are several organizations that bring awareness and equality to missing people of color, such as the Black and Missing Foundation, a non-profit organization founded in 2008.
 The Black and Missing Foundation's goal is to provide resources to families of missing people of color and educate minority groups on personal safety.
-Additionally, Deidra Robey leads a non-profit organization called Black and Missing but not Forgotten, which provides assistance in spreading awareness about a missing person.
+Our Black Girls, a non-profit run by Erika Marie, shares the stories of missing and murdered women of color.
+Deidra Robey leads a non-profit organization called Black and Missing but not Forgotten, which provides assistance in spreading awareness about missing persons.

 It has also been speculated by Kristen Gilchrist that, in Canadian news media, Aboriginal women receive three and a half times less coverage than white women.
 Their articles were found to be shorter and less detailed—with an average word count for white women of 713 compared to 518 for Aboriginal women—and less likely to be front-page news.
 Depictions of the Aboriginals were also described by Gilchrist as more "detached" in tone.